JACK AND THE BEANSTALK (first version)

 Jack was very unhappy, and cried himself to sleep

-that evening, but when he awoke the next morning, what was his surprise to see, on looking
+that evening, but when he awoke the next morning, what was his surprise to see,

 out of the window, a wonderful beanstalk, strong and tall, so tall, indeed,